rezmansouri/sun-sim/docs/week_22.md

 5. Slice-weighted loss function (exp 38)
 6. Fine-tuning further channels (exp 39)
 7. Train with higher norms for loss (2D L8) (exp 40)
-7. Fine tune with higher norms for loss (2D L8) (exp 41)
+8. Fine tune with higher norms for loss (2D L8) (exp 41)
-8. Starting with lower n_modes and increasing it to max possible (not implemented in SFNO, opened an issue)
+9. Starting with lower n_modes and increasing it to max possible (not implemented in SFNO, opened an issue)
-9. HUX metrics and conclusion
+10. HUX metrics
+11. Conclusion & paper outline

 ## 3D L2 Loss (exp 34)